-We encourage interested researchers, including family physicians, other health professionals, historians, scholars, educators, scientists and others to apply for the Fellowship.
+We encourage interested researchers, including family physicians, students, residents, historians, scholars, educators, scientists and other health professionals to apply for the Fellowship.
 CHFM staff, volunteers and serving members of the Board of Curators are not eligible to apply.

 Applicants must submit a completed application package consisting of:

-- A completed Fellowship Application Form(2 page DOC);
+- A completed Sandra L. Panther Fellowship Application Form(2 page DOCX);

 - A current Curriculum Vitae (no more than three pages in length), including education, employment history and list of most recent publications;